 I learned about tarnished plant bugs (Lygus lineolaris) that can disfigure leaves and flower buds on rudbeckias and echinacea, causing them not to bloom.
 Or the flowers have petals only on one side.

-Or tiny thrips (1/25th an inch long) that are attracted to yellow, white, and light-colored flowers sucking the daylights out of them?
+Or is it tiny thrips (1/25th an inch long) attracted to yellow, white, and light-colored flowers sucking the daylights out of them?
 In major infestations, the plants themselves become deformed and splotchy.
 Hmmm, not the case with mine.
 But if so, like with the beforementioned bugs, insecticidal soap, or my tried-and-true Neem Oil will do the trick.
-Plus cleaning up the garden in the fall to limit their overwintering there, which is contrary to my desire to keep the dry seed heads standing for our feathered friends.
+Plus, cleaning up the garden in the fall limits their overwintering there, though contrary to my desire to keep the dry seed heads standing for our feathered friends.

 A personal note about our dear Miss Ellie

 Before I sign off, if I may share news about Miss Ellie, we learned that she has cancer for which there is no treatment.
 As you know, Miss Ellie is the mascot for our column since we began our weekly chats.
 She arrived unexpectedly eleven years ago during a tough time of transition.
 I’m doubly blessed as Curt came into my life about the same time.
 Together we shared a journey of recovery.
 Ellie, from the neglect and isolation of living alone in a cage, rarely fed or watered, with no protection from the hot Georgian sun.
 I from the years of neglect and loneliness of addiction.